alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 - *Alternate Routing Exchange:* useful for routing messages which cannot be routed according to the predefined rules and otherwise would have been dropped.

-- *Dead Letter Exchange:* messages that have been rejected or for messages that have their TTL expired are routed here.
+- *Dead Letter Exchange:*  messages that have been rejected or messages that have their TTL expired are routed here.
 The dead letter exhange can be used for scheduling messages at a specific time, by setting their TTL property.

-Here is an example on how to declare such a topology, with a dead letter exchange (DLX) and alternate routing exchange set to the same instance:
+Here is an example on how to declare such a topology, with a dead letter exchange (DLX) and alternate routing exchange set to the same exchange instance:

 ```csharp
  IModel chan = ...;